 Anyone with COVID-19 symptoms, or who has been in contact with anyone who has COVID-19 symptoms (within the last two weeks), shouldn’t come to any face-to-face activities.
 Please speak Craig for further guidance.Get in touch

 We have updated our risk assessments for all activities to include suitable coronavirus controls, following guidance from The Scouts which draws on Government guidance and the National Youth Agency.
 We risk assess every activity we do as a matter of course and share these with everyone that needs to know.
 Our general risk assessment can be accessed on the Getting Everyone Back Together Safely webpage.

 To keep everyone safe we need members and their parents to:

 - Check the Getting everyone back together safely web page

-- Check the details in the ‘event’ email for arrival and departure information and any other relevant information or messages from the leaders
+- Check the details on Parent Portal in the Programmes tab for any relevant information or messages from the leaders

 - Ensure my child washes their hands thoroughly before travelling to the venue